(See also the American Gastroenterological Association's technical review and medical position statement on irritable bowel syndrome.)

 Symptoms and Signs

-Patients have abdominal discomfort, which varies considerably but is often located in the lower quadrant, steady or cramping in nature, and relieved by defecation.
+Patients have abdominal discomfort, which varies considerably but is often located in the lower abdomen, steady or cramping in nature, and relieved by defecation.
 In addition, abdominal discomfort is temporally associated with alterations in stool frequency (increased in diarrhea-predominant IBS and decreased in constipation-predominant IBS) and consistency (ie, loose or lumpy and hard).
 Pain or discomfort related to defecation is likely to be of bowel origin; that associated with exercise, movement, urination, or menstruation usually has a different cause.
 Although bowel patterns are relatively consistent in most patients, it is not unusual for patients to alternate between constipation and diarrhea.
 Patients may also have symptoms of abnormal stool passage (straining, urgency, or feeling of incomplete evacuation), pass mucus, or complain of bloating or abdominal distention.
 Many patients also have symptoms of dyspepsia.
 Extra-intestinal symptoms (eg, fatigue, fibromyalgia, sleep disturbances, chronic headaches) are common.

 Diagnosis is based on characteristic bowel patterns, time and character of pain, and exclusion of other disease processes through physical examination and routine diagnostic tests.
 Diagnostic testing should be more intensive when the following red flags are present either at initial presentation or at any time after diagnosis: older age, fever, weight loss, rectal bleeding, vomiting.
 Because patients with IBS can develop organic conditions, testing for other conditions should also be considered in patients who develop alarm symptoms or markedly different symptoms during the course of IBS.
-Common illnesses that may be confused with IBS include lactose intolerance, drug-induced diarrhea, post-cholecystectomy diarrhea, laxative abuse, parasitic diseases (eg, giardiasis), eosinophilic gastritis or enteritis, microscopic colitis, and early inflammatory bowel disease.
+Common illnesses that may be confused with IBS include lactose intolerance, drug-induced diarrhea, post-cholecystectomy diarrhea, laxative abuse, parasitic diseases (eg, giardiasis), eosinophilic gastritis or enteritis, microscopic colitis, small-bowel bacterial overgrowth, celiac disease, and early inflammatory bowel disease.
 However, uninflamed colonic diverticula do not cause symptoms, and their presence should not be considered explanatory.

 The bimodal age distribution of patients with inflammatory bowel disease makes it imperative to evaluate both younger and older patients.
 In patients > 60 with acute symptoms, ischemic colitis should be considered.
 Patients with constipation and no anatomic lesion should be evaluated for hypothyroidism and hyperparathyroidism.
-If the patient's symptoms suggest malabsorption, tropical sprue, celiac disease, and Whipple's disease must be considered.
+If the patient's symptoms suggest malabsorption, tropical sprue, celiac disease, and Whipple disease must be considered.
 Defecatory disorders should be considered as a cause of constipation in patients who report symptoms of difficult defecation.
-Rare causes of diarrhea include hyperthyroidism, medullary cancer of the thyroid, or carcinoid syndrome, gastrinoma, vipoma, and Zollinger-Ellison syndrome.
+Rare causes of diarrhea include hyperthyroidism, medullary cancer of the thyroid, or carcinoid syndrome, gastrinoma, and vipoma.
 However, secretory diarrhea caused by vasoactive intestinal peptide (VIP), calcitonin, or gastrin is typically accompanied by stool volumes > 1000 mL daily.

 Particular attention should be given to the character of the pain, bowel habits, familial interrelationships, and drug and dietary histories.
-Equally important are the patient's overall emotional state, interpretation of personal problems and quality of life.
+Equally important are the patient's overall emotional state, interpretation of personal problems, and quality of life.
 The quality of the patient-physician interaction is key to diagnostic and therapeutic efficacy.

 Patients generally appear to be healthy.
 Palpation of the abdomen may reveal tenderness, particularly in the left lower quadrant, at times associated with a palpable, tender sigmoid.
 A digital rectal examination, including a test for occult blood, should be done on all patients.
 In women, a pelvic examination helps rule out ovarian tumors and cysts or endometriosis, which may mimic IBS.

 The diagnosis of IBS can reasonably be made using the Rome criteria as long as patients have no red flag findings, such as rectal bleeding, weight loss, and fever, or other findings that might suggest another etiology.
-Many patients with IBS are overtested; however, CBC, biochemical profile (including liver tests), ESR, stool examination for ova and parasites (in those with diarrhea predominance), thyroid-stimulating hormone and Ca for those with constipation, and flexible sigmoidoscopy or colonoscopy should be done.
-During flexible fiber-optic proctosigmoidoscopy, introduction of the instrument and air insufflation frequently trigger bowel spasm and pain.
+Many patients with IBS are overtested; however, CBC, biochemical profile (including liver tests), ESR, stool examination for ova and parasites (in patients with diarrhea predominance), thyroid-stimulating hormone and Ca for patients with constipation, and flexible sigmoidoscopy or colonoscopy should be done.
+During flexible fiberoptic proctosigmoidoscopy, introduction of the instrument and air insufflation frequently trigger bowel spasm and pain.
 The mucosal and vascular patterns in IBS usually appear normal.
 Colonoscopy is preferred for patients > 50 with a change in bowel habits, particularly those with no previous IBS symptoms, to exclude colonic polyps and tumors.
 In patients with chronic diarrhea, particularly older women, mucosal biopsy can rule out possible microscopic colitis.

 Patients with IBS may subsequently develop additional GI disorders, and the clinician must not summarily dismiss their complaints.
 Changes in symptoms (eg, in the location, type, or intensity of pain; in bowel habits; in constipation and diarrhea) and new symptoms or complaints (eg, nocturnal diarrhea) may signal another disease process.
 Other symptoms that require investigation include fresh blood in the stool, weight loss, very severe abdominal pain or unusual abdominal distention, steatorrhea or noticeably foul-smelling stools, fever or chills, persistent vomiting, hematemesis, symptoms that wake the patient from sleep (eg, pain, the urge to defecate), and a steady progressive worsening of symptoms.
 Patients > 40 are more likely than younger patients to develop an intercurrent physiologic illness.